-SDS conducted an internal review of its certification and compliance activities to determine which providers might not meet federal settings requirements.
-Through this review, SDS identified some locations that required additional scrutiny regarding their settings, and made inperson site visits to those locations.
-In addition, providers indicated through the review of their own settings that they did not meet the settings requirements.
+To prepare for possible heightened scrutiny by CMS, SDS identified some locations that required additional investigation regarding their settings, and made in-person site visits to those locations.
+In addition, providers indicated through the review of their own settings (see page 10) that they did not meet the settings requirements.